Ocean-Data-Lab/ooipy/README.md

 The demo.ipynb provides examples on how to use the functions in the library.

 ## Dependancies

+I've seen repos in the past that have a conda enviroment in the repo that let's you create a new enviroment with all of the dependancies.
+I don't know how to do this, but it would be cool to do some day.

 - numpy
 - json
 - os